PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Datasets and Tasks

 \begin{itemize}[left=3mm] \item{\textbf{LaMP-1: Personalized Citation Identification.}} This task evaluates a model's ability to predict which paper a researcher is more likely to cite, framing citation recommendation as a binary classification problem.
 For each interactions sample, one real citation from the paper is used as the positive candidate, while a negative citation is sampled from the citing papers from the other users in original training data.

 \item{\textbf{LaMP-2M: Personalized Movie Tagging.}} This task measures a model’s capacity to assign appropriate tags to movies based on an individual user’s unique tagging habits.
-For each task instance, the model is provided with the description of a movie, the user’s prior movie-tag pairs as the personalization profile, and must predict which tag the user would assign.
+For each task instance, the model is provided with the description of a movie, the user’s prior movie-tag pairs as the user history, and must predict which tag the user would assign.
 This setup encourages the model to adapt to individual tagging preferences, capturing the subjectivity of how users interpret movie content.

-\item{\textbf{LaMP-2N: Personalized News Categorization.}} This task is designed to assess how well a model can categorize news articles while incorporating individual user preferences.
-The dataset was refined by filtering out infrequent or overlapping labels to create a more compact set of categories.
+\item{\textbf{LaMP-2N: Personalized News Categorization.}} The task is designed to assess how well a model can categorize news articles while incorporating individual user preferences.
+The dataset was refined by filtering out infrequent labels.
 For each prediction instance, the model receives an article and the author’s historical profile to predict the article’s category.

 \item{\textbf{LaMP-3: Personalized Product Rating.}} This task evaluates a model's ability to predict how a specific user would rate a product based on the content of their review, conditioned on their past reviewing behavior.
-Each task sample presents a review text as input, with the model expected to predict the user’s rating (from 1 to 5), treating this as a multi-class classification task suitable for autoregressive models.
-The personalization signal can be derived from the user's past reviews, which inform their writing style, sentiment expression, and rating tendencies, enabling the model to tailor its predictions accordingly. \end{itemize}
+Each task sample presents a review text as input, with the model expected to predict the user’s rating (from 1 to 5), treating this as a multi-class classification task.
+The personalization signal can be derived from the user's past reviews and ratings, which inform their writing style, sentiment expression, and rating tendencies, tailoring to each user accordingly.

+\item{\textbf{LaMP-4: Personalized News Headline Generation.}} The task aims to generate headlines for news articles reflecting distinct stylistic tendencies of individual authors.
+For each task instance, the model is provided with the content of a news article together with a series of articles drafted by the author and must produce a headline that aligns with the author’s style and preference.
+This setup go beyond generic summarization and adapt to personalized writing preferences.

+\item{\textbf{LaMP-5: Personalized Scholarly Title Generation.}} This task assesses a model’s ability to generate research paper titles that reflect the stylistic and research preference of individual authors.
+Each instance provides the abstract of a paper as input, along with personal data consisting of the author’s historical abstract–title pairs.
+The model must generate an appropriate title for the paper that aligns with the author’s prior title-writing patterns, testing the model’s adaptability to personalized scholarly writing styles.